Save on auto insurance in Grand Falls-Windsor.

 Newfoundland means fog, and Gander is no exception to the towns that can be hit by this extremely dangerous weather condition that is often underplayed.
 Drivers should slow down as driving at normal speeds in fog can be very dangerous.
 Slowing down means more time to react to traffic stops and potential hazards.
 Also, motorists should avoid using high-beam headlights in fog as fog consists of tiny water droplets that spread and reflect light.
 Low-beams should be used to help vehicles to be visible to one another.
 And last, always remain focused.
 Turn down the radio, stop conversations and keep attention on the road.

-A few facts about auto insurance in Grand Falls-Windsor.
+A few facts about car insurance in Grand Falls-Windsor.

 Facts and myths about Grand Falls-Windsor.